Yanru-Wang/BD_CoPMP/README.md

 ### Testsets T2 and T3

-Testsets T2 and T3: the instances of Testsets T2 and T3 are constructed from which were constructed based on the real-world data.
+The instances of Testsets T2 and T3 are constructed from which were constructed based on the real-world data.

 ---